rtedesco1197/Stock-Index-Prediction-Based-on-Time-Series-Decomposition-and-Hybrid-Model/README.md

 1. Normalzing data for LSTM?
 Do you denormalize before or after ensembling the LSTM predictions?
 2. The authors note that 200 epochs results in the best model, but I found this to severly overfit.
 I use 50 epochs.
-3. How are one step ahead predictions exactly formed for the ARMA portion?
+3. How are one-step-ahead predictions formed for the ARMA portion?
 Should we feed in the prior IMFs for each prediction, or just tell ARMA to generate n time steps into the future.
-4. Seasonality in the ARMA portion of the ensemble?
+4. Seasonality in the ARMA portion of the ensemble...
+T or F?